 How to Spot Moving Frauds & Extortion Scam Schemes

-Protecting yourself when moving is very important.
-Many people assume that as they are given a quote it will contain the price for their move and this price won’t change dramatically after the move is over; or assume, that when a broker says it is a moving company, not a broker, this really is so; or that when they give their household belongings to a mover, the stuff will return on the agreed date… All logical assumptions that ought to be really correct but they aren’t.
+Looking for affordable local moving services?
+First, you need to protect yourself when moving is very important.
+Many people assume that as they are given a quote, it will contain the price for their move and this price won’t change dramatically after the move is over; or assume, that when a broker says it is a moving company, not a broker, this really is so; or that when they give their household belongings to a mover, the stuff will return on the agreed date… All logical assumptions that ought to be really correct but they aren’t.
 Find out the most popular and often used by scammers moving frauds and moving company extortion schemes here below.
 Take precautions before you have moved.

 Moving Company Fraud and Extortion Schemes